2 arrested for drug possession and other reports - Albert Lea Tribune

 2 arrested for drug possession and other reports

-Deputies arrested Heidi Christine Fredericks, 50, for fifth-degree possession, possession of hypodermic needles by person not prescription, possession of prescription medication not prescribed to the person, theft or possession of identity with intent of fraud and bringing contraband into a correctional facility at 1:58 a.m.
+Deputies arrested Heidi Christine Fredericks, 50, for fifth-degree drug possession, possession of hypodermic needles by person not prescription, possession of prescription medication not prescribed to the person, theft or possession of identity with intent of fraud and bringing contraband into a correctional facility at 1:58 a.m.
 Wednesday near the intersection of 810th Avenue and 200th Street in Hayward.
-Deputies arrested Brandon Lee Crews, 29, for fifth-degree possession.
+Deputies arrested Brandon Lee Crews, 29, for fifth-degree drug possession.

 Mail reported stolen